ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 ## Protein Review
 Amino acid chains for peptide bonds (polypeptides).
-20 amino acids are de
+20 amino acids are defined by R-group.